 So much to say here so little space.
 Now, I am not against drug stores.
 But it’s just that most of them are not going to carry clean brands.
 Why?
 Well, because green beauty is a little pricey and that’s not their shtick.

 I wrote a whole post on why you should switch to a cleaner version of skincare so I won’t try to repeat myself here but in my opinion, this is one of the most important switches to make.
 Why?
-Because unlike your body which has a digestion system, our skin can’t filter out the bad stuff so it gets absorbed right into our bodies and blood stream.
+Because unlike your body which has a digestion system, our skin can’t filter out the bad stuff so it gets absorbed right into our bodies and bloodstream.

 Truly clean skincare does tend to be more expensive so I understand why people don’t want to splurge.
 I’ve had numerous requests to write a blog post on green products found at drugstores but, to be honest, we’re just not there yet.
 There is some good news though, Target and Walmart have started to carry some truly green and affordable brands I love including Juice Organics, Andalou Naturals, and Nourish Organics.
 (Yes, all three are organic!)
 Otherwise, the expensive stuff is just worth it.
 Here is my beginner’s guide to green beauty to get you started.

 And this probably won’t come as a shock, but I also make my own face lotion.